nghitrum/reeny/README.md

 ## How to use GitHub

-Here's the flow when you work with GitHuB
+Here's how to work with GitHub.

 ### Pull the newest version of master branch

 First you need to checkout the master and get the newest version of the source code by `git checkout master` and `git pull`.
-If you haven't done anything, you can use `git clone https://github.com/nghitrum/reeny.git` to clone the master branch.
+If you're just starting out, you can use `git clone https://github.com/nghitrum/reeny.git` to clone the master branch.

 ### Create a new branch for your local